-- a) Soften a hard edge (e.g. paling fence or wall) with planting including shrubs and hedging or climbers. - b) Do not privatize reserve land by extending the residential landscape beyond section boundaries unless Council consent has been obtained. - c) Consider a hedge, or a fence hidden by a hedge, for the boundary between private property and public land.
+- a) Soften a hard edge (e.g. paling fence or wall) with planting including shrubs and hedging or climbers. - b) Try not to privatize reserve land by extending the residential landscape beyond section boundaries unless Council consent has been obtained. - c) Consider a hedge, or a fence hidden by a hedge, for the boundary between private property and public land.